f3d-app/f3d/doc/libf3d/OPTIONS.md

 ### `ui.animation_color` (_color_, optional, **on load**)

-Set color for animation progress bar color.
+Set animation progress bar color or use default one #788BFF if not set.

 ### `ui.metadata` (_bool_, default: `false`)